AmiQuijano/assignment_2_2023/README.md

 ```
 # Assignment solution
 ## Node (a)
-The code in the file `acNode_a.py` contains the following functctions and main explained as follows:
+The code in the file `acNode_a.py` contains the following functions and main explained as follows:

 Inside the class `ActionClient` the implemented functions are: